A question that I often get asked is are architectural photography and architectural fine art photography the same thing?

 Well the answer is no.

-Architectural fine art photography is different in that the images produced represent the building or structure in the form of the subjective artistic intent of the photographer.
+Architectural fine art photography is different in that the images produced represent the scene captured in the form of the subjective artistic intent of the photographer.
 This does involve some post processing skills.

-Fine art means presenting an object in a way that focuses primarily or solely on its imaginative, aesthetic or intellectual side.
+Fine art means presenting an object or scene in a way that focuses primarily or solely on its imaginative, aesthetic or intellectual properties.

-In short my imagery is representing my artistic vision of the building or structure.
+In short my imagery is representing my artistic vision of the building, structure or scene.